SmokeyStack/SmokeyStack.github.io/docs/about/about_me.md

             <span style="font-size: 30px">About Me</span>
         </div>
         <div style="margin: 0.5em 0.8em;">
             <span style="color: #000000">Welcome!
 My online name is SmokeyStack and my real name is Sean.
 I have a love-hate relationship with programming.
 I am a Minecraft Add-On creator.
 I&#39;m also a wiki moderator for the <a href="https://wiki.bedrock.dev/">Bedrock Add-On Wiki</a>!
-I'm also an organziation member for the <a href="https://github.com/Bedrock-OSS">Bedrock OSS.</a></span>
+I'm also an organization member for the <a href="https://github.com/Bedrock-OSS">Bedrock OSS.</a></span>
         </div>
         <div class="info-header" style="text-align: center">
             <span style="font-size: 30px">Moderation experience</span>